jgraph/www.diagrams.net-source/doc/faq/configure-diagram-editor.md

 * ``lockdown``: [Disable data transmission](/blog/data-governance-lockdown.html), apart from directly between your browser and your selected data storage location.
 Default is ``false``.

+* ``restrictExport``: [Disable exporting diagram to other formats](https://github.com/jgraph/drawio/issues/3374), this doesn't prevent users from being able to obtain text or image formats of the diagram, but makes it somewhat harder.
+Default is ``false``.

 * ``maxImageBytes``: Defines the maximum size for images in bytes.
 Default is _1000000_.

 * ``maxImageSize``: Defines the maximum width or height of the image, where the lowest value is used.
 Default is _520_.